pacifikus/shurl/README.md

 ### Documentation

-You can find Swagger documentation at the `/docs` endpoint
+You can find Swagger documentation at the `/docs` endpoint.